 - 5 garlic cloves, minced

-- 2 tbsp birds eye green chilli paste (adjust to tolerance)
+- 2 tablespoon birds eye green chilli paste (adjust to tolerance)

-- 1.5 tbsp mixed herbs, chopped super fine (cilantro, mint, parsley)
+- 1.5 tablespoon mixed herbs, chopped super fine (cilantro, mint, parsley)

 - pinch saffron threads